NickolasB98/tokyo-olympics-azure-project/README.md

 ## Workflow

 ### Initial Setup
-1. Sign in to Azure Subscription account.
+1. Sign in to your Azure Subscription account.
 2. Create a Resource Group 'tokyo-olympics-rg' to house and manage all the Azure resources associated with this project.
 3. Within the created resource group, set up a storage account.
 This is specifically configured to leverage Azure Data Lake Storage(ADLS) Gen2 capabilities.
 4. Create a Container inside this storage account to hold the project's data.
 Two directories 'raw' and 'transformed' are created to store raw data and transformed data.